cloudera-labs/cloudera.exe/README.md

 |------|------|---------|
 | `google.cloud` | collection | `1.0.2` |

-The collection also requires the following Python libraries to operate its modules:
+The collection also requires the following Python libraries to operate its modules and tasks:

   * [netaddr](https://pypi.org/project/netaddr/)